 Create Matter

 Matter will be created with all the details filled in by user.
 This matter will be created in the client site collection as selected by user.
 A separate document library to hold OneNote documents will be created in the client site collection.
-The naming convention for the OneNote library will be “_OneNote” suffixed to the matter name.
+The naming convention for the OneNote library will be “_OneNote” suffixed to the matter name and URL will be https://<tenancyurl>/<ManagedPathName>/<clientcollection>/<guid_OneNote>

 Next, we assign permissions to specified user and security group on this matter, if the conflict check is conducted, then security group is not allowed in team members.
 Later users having access to parent site collection are removed and only specified users and security groups (in case conflict check is not conducted) are assigned permission.
 Otherwise we inherit the permissions and assign new users and security groups required permissions.
-A Calendar for each matter will also be created with same user and security group permissions as of the corresponding matter.
-Creation of calendar list is configurable.
+A Calendar and Task for each matter will also be created with same user and security group permissions as of the corresponding matter.
+Creation of calendar list and task list is configurable.

 Once the permissions are assigned, matter landing page for the matter will be created in “Site Pages” library of client site collection.
 Similar permissions will be applied to matter landing page.

+Name for that matter landing page will be GUID and title will be Matter Name

 Matter Landing Page will be having a link for Outlook view.
 Clicking on this link will redirect user to Outlook view.